sagemath/sagewiki_to_gh-2022-10-10/days30.md

 == Lodging in Wolfville ==

 Within walking distance of Acadia University, there are a number of bed and breakfasts.
 There are some hotel options within a short driving distance, as well.
 Here are some listings from [[http://www.staynovascotia.ca/wolfville_54.php|Stay Nova Scotia]] and [[http://www.tripadvisor.com/Hotels-g154969-Wolfville_Nova_Scotia-Hotels.html|tripadvisor.com]].
-Note: Acadia's Convocation is Sunday and Monday, May 15 and 16, thus most nearby rooms will be booked beginning the evening of Saturday, May 14.
+You can also call Check-Ins Nova Scotia at 1-800-565-0000.

-Lodging in dorm rooms at Acadia University will also be available.
-Please check back later for more information.
+Unfortunately, dorm rooms at Acadia University will not be available for the week of the workshop.

 == Organizers ==